 Complex Contagions

-Let us consider a simple contagion first.
+Start with a simple contagion.
 A simple contagion, such as a virus, can spread from a single interaction with a host.
 This concept can also be brought to bear when thinking about how new ideas or information spread.
 For example, the knowing score of a sports game might spread like a simple contagion.
-It requires just one interaction, me teling you the score, to spread.
+It requires just one interaction, me telling you the score, to spread.

 A complex contagion requires many sources of ‘activation’ to spread.
 An example of a complex contagion may be the adoption of some new fashion.
 If person A sees person B wearing a bowler hat, they are unlikely to immediately adopt bowler hats.
 Yet, if they also see persons C, D, E and F wearing bowler hats, then they are much more likely to do so.